edwinsteele/images.wordspeak.org/pictures/cyprus/index.md

 Title: Cyprus 2016
-Thumbnail: IMG_2937.jpg
+Thumbnail: 012.jpg

 My trip to Cyprus in 2016

-[//]: # (Generated from an export of the "Cyprus 2016/Cyprus Gallery" album at "Full Size")
+[//]: # (Generated from an export of the "Cyprus 2016/Cyprus Gallery" album with File Name set to "Sequential")